Rest02/Rest02/README.md

 * 💻 I'm a full stack web developer
 * 🎨 I'm a self-taught UI designer
 * 📱 I make apps for Android and iOS
-* 🎓 I'm a fourth-year Software Engineering student"
+* 🎓 I'm a fourth-year Software Engineering student
 * 🌐 You can see some of my projects on [my portfolio](https://freshidea.com/jonah/)
 * 📺 I make web development and tech tutorials on [YouTube](https://www.youtube.com/c/DevProTips)